shogun-toolbox/shogun/doc/md/QUICKSTART.md

-# Shogun Quickstart
+# SHOGUN-TOOLBOX Quickstart

-This quickstart assumes that you're have access to standard unix/linux tools, cmake and a C/C++ compiler.
+This quickstart assumes that you have access to standard unix/linux tools, cmake and a C/C++ compiler.
 It may be neccessary to install additional libraries or header files to compile shogun or its interfaces.

 ## Build prerequisites